imran04/cordova-plugin-lottie-splashscreen/README.md

 #### Android
 You need to modify the `target=android-27` to `target=android-28` in `platforms/android/project.properties` because AndroidX support is required.
 Once Cordova has bumped the target SDK version, this is no longer needed.
+(This will be the case with cordova-android v8)

 ### Installation